 2. Could You Recommend a Tour Route?

 The Route des Grandes Alpes goes from Lake Geneva to the Mediterranean over most of the famous French Alps climbs.
-The official site is here (English in top right).
-I’ll be riding most of it this summer.
-Detailed Maps and Individual day routes of my trip are available
+I’ve written 7 posts detailing a 7 day Tour of this great route here.

 The book “Cycling in the French Alps” by Paul Henderson (available at Amazon.com or Amazon.co.uk) – details 8 great multi day trips.
 Including the Route des Grandes Alpes mentioned above.
 Highly recommended.